-Testimonies about the rapid improvement of sperm level after taking SpermBoost abound.
+Testimonies about the rapid improvement of sperm levels after taking SpermBoost abound.

 After 2 years of trying to conceive, we had pretty much given up.
-My husband sperm was watery, I found this and had thought it wouldn’t hurt to try.
+My husband’s sperm was watery, I found this and thought it wouldn’t hurt to try.
 After 2 1/2 months of my husband using this, I am 4.5 weeks pregnant!
 Wonderful supplement.
 My husband said he felt very healthy taking it and it didn’t upset his stomach.
-Thanks SpermBoost!!
+Thanks, SpermBoost!!

 Using SpermBoost, I have found that I don’t need any other supplements.
 This product works great, even if you are not using it for boosting motility, the ingredients are very beneficial.

 I was diagnosed with low motility, the doctors gave us several very expensive options on how to help us conceive.
 I couldn’t go through that route because of the expenses involved.
 So I did what I always do!
-Find a low cost solution.
+Find a low-cost solution.
 I did online research to find natural products that boost sperm.
-I saw so many options but my mind was fixed on this, i guess the reviews helped too.
-I was diligent in my usage and i was patient.
-Now what I need everyone who has watery semen, low sperm count or low motility to know is that technically it takes some days for healthy sperm to be created.
-So it won’t happen overnight but at the end, it worked!
+I saw so many options but my mind was fixed on this, I guess the reviews helped too.
+I was diligent in my usage and I was patient.
+Now what I need everyone who has watery semen, low sperm count, or low motility to know is that technically it takes some days for healthy sperm to be created.
+So it won’t happen overnight but in the end, it worked!